greenelab/meta-review/manuscript.md

 The randomization procedure was shared with the authors in advance (pre-registered) and run in a deterministic manner.
 Given the same author contributions, it always produced the same ordered author list.
 We annotated the author list to indicate that author order was partly randomized and emphasize that the order did not indicate one author contributed more than another from the same category.
-`TODO: In Discussion, present alternative author ordering strategies and literature on contribution in collaborative projects`

 ## Discussion